DonsetPG/DonsetPG.github.io/blog/_posts/2019-08-06-DRL-FM-review.md

 <center>
 <em>
 Fluid jets to control rigid body reproduced from <a href="https://github.com/nicoelayda/celeste/issues/new">Ma et al. (2018)</a>.
-The position and orientation of the jet is DRL controlled.
+The position and orientation of the jet are DRL controlled.
  </em>
  </center>